 Under our non-employee director compensation program, non-employee directors may elect to receive RSUs or DSUs in lieu of all or a portion of the annual cash retainers payable to such director.
-Each RSU or DSU represents the right to receive one share of our common stock.
-These recipients receive a number of DSUs equal to the amount of the elected portion of the annual cash retainers divided by the 10-trading day average closing sale price of the common stock as determined on the third (3rd) business day prior to the anticipated grant date of the award.
-Vesting for these annual RSU and DSU grants is quarterly over one year, conditioned on continuous service.
-The cost of DSUs is measured and recognized base on the fair market value of our common shares on the date of grant.
+Each RSU or DSU represents the right to receive one common share.
+These recipients receive a number of RSUs or DSUs equal to the amount of the elected portion of the annual cash retainers divided by the 10-trading day average closing sale price of our common shares as determined on the third business day prior to the anticipated grant date of the award.
+These annual RSU and DSU grants vest quarterly over one year, conditioned on continuous service.
+The cost of the RSUs and DSUs is measured and recognized based on the fair market value of our common shares on the date of grant.
 RSUs will be settled immediately upon vesting and DSU awards will be settled following a separation from service by such director.

-There were approximately 134,000 and 68,000 vested DSUs and no RSUs outstanding under our share-based compensation plans as of December 31, 2022 and 2021, respectively.
-During 2021, 3,850 common shares were issued upon settlement of 3,850 DSUs held by a former non-employee director.
-There wereno unvested DSUs as of December 31, 2022 and 2021.
+There were approximately 285,000 and 214,000 vested DSUs and no RSUs outstanding under our share-based compensation plans as of December 31, 2024 and 2023, respectively.
+During 2024, 23,660 common shares were issued upon settlement of 23,660 RSUs.
+During 2023, 17,621 common shares were issued upon settlement of 17,621 DSUs held by a former non-employee director and 17,156 common shares were issued upon settlement of 17,156 RSUs.
+There were no unvested DSUs or RSUs as of December 31, 2024 and 2023.